madelson/MedallionUtilities/MedallionCollections/README.md

 MedallionCollections is a lightweight library containing common utilities for working with .NET collections and enumerables.
 While there are countless potential such utility methods, I've intentionally tried to limit this package to a bare minimum set that I have personally found to be useful time and again over numerous projects.

-Download the [NuGet package](https://www.nuget.org/packages/MedallionCollections)
+Download the [NuGet package](https://www.nuget.org/packages/MedallionCollections) Want to use these functions but don't want an external dependency?
+Download the inline [NuGet package](https://www.nuget.org/packages/MedallionCollections.Inline/)

 ## Collection Equality